 Display

-In comparison to the 90Hz display on the Redmi Note 11 from last year, the Redmi Note 12 features a higher refresh rate of 120Hz, resulting in an extra smoothness when scrolling through apps, the UI, and the UX on the device.
-Xiaomi has also included a peak brightness of 1200 nits, ensuring that the device can be used easily under direct sunlight without any problems reading messages or watching movies outdoors.
+In comparison to the 90Hz display on the Redmi Note 11 from last year, the Redmi Note 12 features a higher refresh rate of 120Hz, resulting in extra smoothness when scrolling through apps, the UI, and the UX on the device.
+Xiaomi has also included a peak brightness of 1200 nits, ensuring that the device can be used easily in direct sunlight without any problems reading messages or watching movies outdoors.

 One downside of the device is that it currently does not have Widevine L1 certification, though this may be updated through future OTA updates.
 Some reviewers have also noted that the audio quality may not be as good as expected due to the single loudspeaker rather than a stereo speaker setup.